How is interest calculated?

 - To open an account you must put in at least £500 and up to a maximum balance of £250,000.
 Once we have confirmed with you that your account has been opened, you will have a period of 7 calendar days, including the day we open your account, to fund your account.

 - We will credit the deposit to your account on the same day that we receive the funds from you.
-You can transfer funds by electronic transfer or debit card but not by cheque.
+You can transfer funds by electronic transfer but not by cheque.

 Terms and Conditions

 To view the terms and conditions of our savings products click here.

 Other important information

 - We reserve the right to withdraw any of our savings products at any time without notice.